2020PB/police-brutality/reports/California.md

 * https://www.tiktok.com/@w17ard/video/6833082563913977093?lang=en

-### Police beat kneeling protestors | (Believed to be) May 31st
+### Police beat kneeling protesters | (Believed to be) May 31st

-Protestors kneeling in the street are approached by a line of police in riot gear.
+Protesters kneeling in the street are approached by a line of police in riot gear.
 Police beat them with their shields, shove them, and appear to be arresting them when a riot round is fired and the camera moves.

 tags: beat, shove, shield, arrest, protester